 So we know that while the company isn’t totally shitty, there are definitely some smelly, wet, brown streaky things running up and down their customer focus and customer service britches.
 How about in the product itself?
 Is there, to use a bit of an aged corporate tag line, any evil lurking in their plumbing?
 Who knows?
 Adee do.

-What did they get so badly wrong that the tone of this piece has descended to the level of someone in Hades with bronchitis?
+What did they get so badly wrong that the tone of this piece has descended to the level of someone in Hell with bronchitis?
 Well, lots of places but the worst by far was the glass itself.
-On high magnification levels, anything above ~14x, it’s like looking through a milk bottle that nobody took the milk out of first.
-Focusing decently on something like a 2/3 IPSC target at 800yrds was simply not possible at any magnification and as the magnification crawled past 14x the thing became generally less and less usable at any distance.
+On high magnification levels, anything above ~14x, it’s like looking through a potato chip.
+Focusing on something like a 2/3 IPSC target at 800yrds was simply not possible at any magnification and as the magnification crawled past 14x the thing became generally less and less usable at any distance.
 Every optical aspect was simply terrible.
 I thought I might be spoiled and had a friend who’s also a long range shooter take a peek.
 He was less generous in his assessment than I have been anywhere in this article.

 Ring torque limits are helpfully printed on the scope body.
 It said 18inlbs so I did not exceed that.
 The tree reticle they offer is great at high magnification but it is essentially invisible at low magnification.
 The idea behind very fine reticle lines is one that says the user might bias toward high magnification use cases and that’d be fine if the scope was at all usable at high magnifications.
 However, in the middle range where it was possible to get ok focus, the reticle was so thin that it was easily lost against the background and doing holdover and holdoff with a reticle like that was much more difficult than it should have been.

 Now then, that 34mm tube.
 The 34mm tube seems utterly pointless in this application.
-The whole reason for using one is to either make larger, easier and cheaper to manufacture lens elements, or to provide for greater turret adjustment range.
+The whole reason for using one is to either make larger, easier and cheaper to manufacture lens elements so you get good optical quality for less money, or to provide for greater turret adjustment range.
 It seems that they didn’t go with the range option as this scope sports a pretty large but not atypical 35mils (120MOA) of up (I have seen variables with up to 70MILS of up).
 Windage capacity wasn’t nearly so generous either, about 1/2 of the elevation range in practice so you’d think that the lens elements were where they spent the money.
 It’s not.
 What you end up with from the 34mm tube is not a quality image.
 What you really get out of it is having to buy rings that cost 2-5x as much as a 30mm ring and that’s about it.
 Think about it.
-You can’t use the extra up if you can’t use enough magnification to see far enough to need the extra up.
+You can’t use the extra up if you can’t use enough magnification to see a small target far enough to need the extra up.

 All in all, this was the single worst use of $400 I have ever managed to execute.
 I didn’t even feel right about selling the thing on without heavily discounting the price and telling the buyer exactly what they were in for.
 I would imagine that the EP4 line is substantially better and I would be willing to bet a crispy $1 bill that’ll work in any machine that they’re going to have to jack the price on the EP4 into the damned stratosphere so they can afford to sell more of them.
-If not, then Arken Optics will, in my prediction, end up as the next Barska or NCStar or Centerpoint… making some of the shittiest scopes in the world for some of the most gullible motherfuckers in the world.
-There’s no way they’ll be able to keep the EP4 down at $500 and still have Japanese glass and great tracking with a usefully large magnification range.
+If not, then Arken Optics will, in my prediction, end up as the next Barska or NCStar or Centerpoint… making some of the shittiest scopes in the world for some of the most gullible motherfuckers ever born.